Toporikova-Lab/Spider-Circadian-Activity/Spider Mortality estimation model/README.md

 ### See the idea pitch for a basic outline to the problem.

 ### What I have are three .csv files where spider activity is tallied at each minute (row).
-The time of individual spider deaths  was provided by combined decision of two circadian expert.
+The time of individual spider deaths was provided by combined decision of two circadian experts.
 I can use that to __train__ the models.

 ### I will to try two different approaches here: